Abelian Decomposition and Glueball-Quarkonium Mixing in QCD: Numerical Analysis

+With this in mind, we can discuss the mixing.
+Let us first exclude $f(500)$ in the mixing for the reason discussed above.
 In the preceding paper we have discussed the $3\times 3$ mixing with $f_0(1500)$ and $f_0(1710)$ as the input, adopting the PDG view (\ref{0++1}) \cite{prd15}.
 The result is copied in Table \ref{t0+1}.
-Notice that the table shown in the preceding paper had a typological mistake that the numbers in the last two columns (i.e., $R(m_2/m_1)$ and $R(m_3/m_1)$) were interchanged.
-The table shown in this paper corrects this mistake.
+Notice that the table shown in the preceding paper had a typological mistake that the numbers in the last two columns (i.e.,$R(m_2/m_1)$ and $R(m_3/m_1)$) were interchanged.
+This mistake is corrected in Table \ref{t0+1}.

 The table shows that the third state (with mass around 1400 MeV) could be identified to be $f_0(1370)$, which becomes predominantly an $s\bar s$ state.
-But the physical contents of two other states depend very much on the value of the chromon mass $\mu$.
+But the physical contents of two other states depend very much on the value of the chromon mass parameter $\mu$.
 When $\mu$ is around 760 MeV, $f_0(1500)$ become predominantly a chromoball state and $f_0(1710)$ becomes predominantly the $u\bu+d\bd$ state.

-On the other hand, when the chromon mass increases to 860 MeV, $f_0(1500)$ becomes a $u\bu+d\bd$ state and $f_0(1710)$ quickly becomes a chromoball state.
+On the other hand, when $\mu$ increases to 860 MeV, $f_0(1500)$ becomes a $u\bu+d\bd$ state and $f_0(1710)$ quickly becomes a chromoball state.
 But $f_0(1370)$ remains to be the $s\bs$ state, so that here the $s\bs$ state becomes lighter than the $u\bu+d\bd$ state.
 This, of course, is due to the input (\ref{0++1}).
 This is against the PDG interpretation, which suggests that $f_0(1370)$ is the $u\bu+d\bd$ state and $f_0(1710)$ is the $s\bs$ state.

 On the other hand if we adopt (\ref{0++2}) as the input, we obtain Table \ref{t0+2}.
 Here we have chosen $f_0(980)$ and $f_0(1500)$ as the input.
 The result shows that when $\mu\simeq$ 750 MeV, the third state has mass around 1800 MeV and could be identified as $f_0(1710)$.
 In this case $f_0(1500)$ remains predominantly a chromoball state, but $f_0(1710)$ becomes predominantly the $s\bs$ state and $f_0(980)$ becomes predominantly the $u\bu+d\bd$ state.
 This of course is what we have expected from (\ref{0++2}).